imranali4/OPENWEBUI_STACK/README.md

 cat << EOF > README.md
 # OPENWEBUI_STACK - Comprehensive AI & Automation Stack

-This repository contains a full AI and automation stack orchestrated with Docker Compose, featuring:
+This repository contains a full AI and automation stack orchestrated with Docker Compose best for MAC OS M series, featuring:

 - Open WebUI: A user-friendly interface for your LLM interactions.
 - BAAIbge-reranker-v2-m3: A powerful hybrid reranker for improved search relevance.